raneem-yad/project-portfolio-3/README.md

     -   <b>Task Management:</b> Users can create, update, and delete tasks, as well as view tasks by specific dates.
        <img src="readme/tasks_option.png" width="80%"><br>

     -   <b>Priority and Status Tracking:</b> Tasks are assigned priority levels and marked as completed or pending.
-Completed tasks are visually distinguished with green color, while pending tasks are highlighted in red.
+Completed tasks are visually distinguished with green color while pending tasks are highlighted in red.
       <img src="readme/status.png" width="80%"><br>

     -   <b>Date Validation:</b>
         Input dates are validated to ensure they are in the correct format (YYYY-MM-DD).
          <img src="readme/date_valid.png" width="80%"><br>
     -   <b>Data Validation:</b>
-        All Inputs data are validated to ensure they are in the correct format.
+        All Input data are validated to ensure they are in the correct format.
          <img src="readme/data_valid.png" width="80%">
          <img src="readme/data_valid2.png" width="80%"><br>

     -   <b>User-Friendly Interface:</b> The application features a simple command-line interface for easy interaction.

-*   ### FUTURE FEATURES<br>
+*   ### Future Features<br>
     -   <b>Task Categories:</b> Allow users to categorize tasks into different categories or projects for better organization.
+    -   <b>Updating Completed Tasks:</b> Allow users to update tasks that are not yet done.
     -   <b>Overdue Task :</b> Provide visual table for overdue tasks.
     -   <b>Category Management:</b> Enable users to create, edit, and delete categories to organize tasks more efficiently.
     -   <b>Task Reminders:</b> Implement notifications or reminders for upcoming tasks to help users stay organized and on track.

 *   ### Remaining Bugs
     -   <b>Task Duplication Issue:</b> Updating or deleting tasks may affect just the first task if they share the same name.
 This occurs when tasks are not uniquely identified, leading to unintended changes in task status or deletion.
 A fix is needed to ensure that tasks are properly identified and modified individually.

-    -   <b>Updating Completed Tasks:</b> Currently, the application allows updating tasks even if they have already been marked as completed.
-This behavior may lead to inconsistencies in task management and data integrity.
-Implementing validation to prevent updating completed tasks is necessary to maintain the accuracy of task statuses.<br>

 ## Project Structure
 The TaskTracker project follows a structured organization to maintain clarity and scalability.
 Below is an overview of the main directories and files within the project: